DorielRivalet/MHFZ_Overlay/FAQ.md

 - Speedrun Mode Categories: Enable the required settings in the Quest Logs section, disable **everything** else, including Quest Pace Color (Monster Icon, Quest Timer + Percentage, KBM Layout, Personal Best and Discord Rich Presence optional)

-- Time Attack: Do not use halk, guild poogie, active feature, guild food, diva skill and diva prayer gem.
-- Freestyle: Use any of the above or everything else with/without Secret Technique Style Rank Skill.

 **Important**: It is recommended to make a backup of the `MHFZ_Overlay.sqlite` file periodically.
 The file is located inside the database folder, which is inside your game folder.
 Don't lose your speedrun records!

 ![Discord Rich Presence](./demo/discord8.png)